ShreyanshGoyal/ray_tracing_engine/README.md

 # Ray Tracing Engine

 ## Overview
-This project implements a **Ray Tracing Engine** to render realistic 3D images by simulating the behavior of light.
+This project implements a **Ray Tracing Engine** that renders realistic 3D images by simulating the behavior of light.
 The engine calculates reflections, refractions, and shadows to create high-quality visuals.
+The script is fully configurable, allowing users to customize resolution, depth, and lighting parameters through command-line arguments.

 ### Key Features
 - **Ray tracing** algorithm for realistic rendering.
 - Supports **spheres, planes, and triangles** as scene objects.
 - Implements **diffusivity, specular reflection, and recursion depth** for enhanced realism.
-- Generates high-resolution images.
 - **Configurable resolution and depth** for flexible rendering quality.
+- **Command-line arguments** to customize scene parameters easily.
+- **Shadow calculations** for accurate scene realism.
+- **Custom output filenames** for saving rendered images.

 ## Getting Started